 And this isn’t a bad thing.
 Altcoins smoothing over global commerce is good for everyone.
 But it also misses the point.
 Bitcoin has value specifically because we value it.
 And there’s no better demonstration of this than the exact opposite of bitcoin: gold.

 All That Glitters

 The idea that gold lacks intrinsic value seems ridiculous, but until very recently, that was the case.
 Gold has value now since its conductive and ductile properties make it perfect for creating fine wires for electronics.
 But until electrical engineering came along, gold’s main attributes were that it was rare, relatively easy to turn into different forms like coins and bars, hard to mine, and gold currency was difficult to fake.

 Gold’s rarity and social value made it ideal for building monetary systems back in the day, but if you gave a gold brick to a peasant far away from the financial centers of Florence or London, its main value would be as a doorstop.
 He couldn’t eat it, burn it for warmth, use it to clothe his family, and probably had nobody to trade it with.
 If a king came along and offered him a herd of sheep for his gold brick, he’d take the sheep and think the king a sucker.

 The same is true of bitcoin.
-Bitcoin undeniably has value, because you can take a bitcoin and sell it for a sum of money.
-Just what that sum is depends heavily on shifting markets, changing regulatory positions, and the confidence of bitcoin’s investors.
+Bitcoin undeniably has value because you can take a bitcoin and sell it for a sum of money.
+Just what that sum is depended heavily on shifting markets, changing regulatory positions, and the confidence of bitcoin’s investors.
 But unless something cataclysmic happens to the bitcoin network, it will always have value.
-The job of an investor is to look at the market and figure out whether that value will rise or fall.
+An investor’s job is to look at the market and figure out whether that value will rise or fall.
 Need help securing your finances?
-Get started today with credit monitoring.